timescale/docs/getting-started/compress-data.md

+---
+title: Compression
+excerpt: Use TimescaleDB's native compression to save on storage
+keywords: [compression]
+---

 # Compression
 TimescaleDB includes native compression capabilities which enable you to analyze and query massive amounts of historical time-series data inside a